This guide covers four drying methods, proper storage, and a refreshing iced chamomile tea recipe to try with your harvest.

 - You’ll know your herbs are ready when you can crumble the leaves or flowers between your fingers.
 Move on to the section on storage to find out how to make sure they last.

 *It’s really, really important to keep the herbs dry.
-In humid climates, the air drying method may not work as well, as there is a bigger risk of mold.
+In humid climates, the air drying method doesn’t work as well because of the higher risk of mold.

 If you regularly make your own tisanes (or dried tomatoes, or veggie chips…) , having a dehydrator makes life so much easier.
 Rather than having to wait weeks, it allows you to dry your herbs within hours!